Wellness guru: Criticism

-The accessibility of mass content on the internet and social media has allowed self-proclaimed experts and health and wellness gurus to gain attention and influence public opinion by sharing often misleading information about health and nutrition.
-The rise of these figures, many lacking ethical standards, competes with credible nutrition professionals and scientists who adhere to evidence-based practices.
+The accessibility of mass content on the internet and social media has allowed self-proclaimed experts and health and wellness gurus to gain attention and influence public opinion by sharing oft-misleading information about health and nutrition.
+These wellness guru figures, many of whom display dubious ethical standards, compete for attention with credible nutrition professionals and scientists who adhere to evidence-based practices.
 Gurus attract followers through compelling narratives, often monetising content without significant consequence for spreading false information.
-Credentialed experts, such as registered dietitian nutritionists, face challenges in competing in the online space while adhering to evidence.
-For example, Gwyneth Paltrow's advocacy for controversial practices like inserting jade eggs has been labelled unnecessary and risky.
-Critics like Timothy Caulfield, a health and law expert, have called the idea that the body needs detoxifying completely ridiculous from a scientific perspective.
+Credentialed experts, such as registered dietitian nutritionists, face challenges competing in the online space while adhering to evidence.
+For example, Gwyneth Paltrow advocating for controversial practices like inserting jade eggs vaginally has been labelled unnecessary and risky.
+Critics, such as health and law expert Timothy Caulfield, have called the idea that the body needs detoxifying completely ridiculous from a scientific perspective.
 Jennifer Gunter, an OB/GYN, has stated that Goop's theories negatively impact her patients, leading them to adopt potentially harmful practices and undergo unnecessary testing.